The Theme for PUMA 2021 is: Communicating Materials Science to the Public

 Students will spend 1-2 hours each day of the program on Zoom with program instructors.
 The rest of the day will be spent working independently on research and assignments.

 Each summer since 2002, PCCM brings high school students from underrepresented backgrounds to Princeton to attend the Princeton University Materials Academy (PUMA), a three-week materials science and engineering program.
 Princeton University article highlighting the successful 2020 virtual program: "Trenton students sample STEM fields at Princeton University Materials Academy"

-This year's curriculum will center around sustainable materials and the importance of materials science in achieving the United Nations Sustainable Development Goals (SDGs).
+Last year's curriculum centered around sustainable materials and the importance of materials science in achieving the United Nations Sustainable Development Goals (SDGs).
 At the United Nations General Assembly (UNGA) in September 2015, 193 member nations adopted an agenda for the next 15 years, entitled "Transforming Our World: the 2030 Agenda for Sustainable Development.
-The agenda includes 17 Sustainable Development Goals (SDGs), which are a blueprint for peace and prosperity for people and planet.
+The agenda included 17 Sustainable Development Goals (SDGs), which are a blueprint for peace and prosperity for people and planet.
 Materials science research and engineering is core to innovating the new technologies that will help transform our world to meet these goals.
 The development of efficient clean energy technology and infrastructure, the delivery of potable water through nanotechnology, and improving health outcomes through better medical devices and molecules are but a few examples of work that is being undertaken by materials scientists and engineers around the world to ensure an ecologically and economically sustainable future for all.
 For further information about the SDGs, please visit: https://sustainabledevelopment.un.org/

 The PUMA curriculum consists of inquiry-based, hands-on labs, and project-based learning, supported by lectures and interaction with PCCM faculty and graduate students.
 The students work with the faculty on current research projects; therefore the curriculum is different every year.